 2017 City Summit Request for Proposals

 We are gathering proposals for workshop sessions and NLC University training seminars and potential workshop speakers.
 This is an opportunity to showcase successes within your city or organization with elected officials and thought leaders from across the country.
 NLC is seeking submissions as part of a continued effort to create a timely, well-rounded, non-partisan conference program.
-The submission deadline is Friday, March 31.
+While the submission deadline was Friday, March 31, we will consider additional submissions, but please note that priority will be given to those submitted by the original deadline.

 Proposals should tell the stories of: